Below are summaries from the CBI small group discussions.

 Peter Schmidt discussed best practices for serving veterans in postsecondary education.
 He suggested that the most important thing an institution can do is ensure that faculty are prepared to work with students who arrive in the classroom with a diverse set of experiences.

-- create a veterans resource team.
-Pay attention to terminology used in reference to the team; for example, using "counsel" versus "support" terminology may be better received by veterans.
+pay attention to terminology used in reference to the team; for example, using "counsel" versus "support" terminology may be better received by veterans

-- publish websites to reach out to young veterans.
-Place a link to this page on the institution's home page.
+publish websites to reach out to young veterans

 Presentation—Military Cultural Competence